antjowie/StellaSoraData/README.md

 # StellaSoraData
-Datamined data for the game `Stella Sora`, updates automatically

-Currently relies on 2 things:
+Datamined data for the game `Stella Sora`, updates automatically.
+Currently relies on upstream to keep up to date values.

-1. Upstream to keep updating the data extracted from the game
-2. Miraheze to upload new portraits
+# Issues
+The downloader downloads data from the launcher, but this data older then data downloaded by the game.
+So sometimes assets are not up to date yet.

 # Disclaimer
 Yostar Games owns the original assets to the game, all credits go to its rightful owner. \